 In our Los Angeles based Blair Upper Cervical Chiropractic offices we have seen over 10,000 patients and about every condition imaginable.
 We have found that many chronic pain conditions have their roots in a prior upper cervical spine injury.
 Why can the upper cervical spine be the root cause of many pain conditions including cluster headaches?

-The central nerve system controls and coordinates all body function.
-We often tell patients that health is function.
+The central nervous system controls and coordinates all body functions.
+We often tell patients that health is a function.
 If everything in your body is functioning optimally then you have health.
-However, if you have an interference to the function in the body it will express itself as symptom somewhere in the body.
-Symptoms are effects not causes.
-Our job in our office is to locate structural interferences to the central nervous system and then correct them.
+However, if you have interference with the function in the body it will express itself as symptom somewhere in the body.
+Symptoms are effects, not causes.
+Our job in our office is to locate structural interferences with the central nervous system and then correct them.
 Let us explain:

-Structural injury to the upper cervical spine can have devastating effects on human physiology.(1) Upper cervical spinal misalignment increases muscle spasm at the head neck junction, decrease cerebral blood flow, and can be one underlying causes of cluster headaches and other headache conditions.
+Structural injury to the upper cervical spine can have devastating effects on human physiology.(1) Upper cervical spinal misalignment increases muscle spasm at the head-neck junction, decreases cerebral blood flow, and can be one underlying cause of cluster headaches and other headache conditions.

-We present an original case of a 15-year-old boy with cluster headaches associated with allodynia probably evoked by a neck trauma.
+We present an original case of a 15-year-old boy with cluster headaches associated with allodynia probably evoked by neck trauma.
 Severe headache attacks started one month after neck trauma.
-At the beginning clinical presentation of our patient’s headaches was very misleading.
+In the beginning, the clinical presentation of our patient's headaches was very misleading.

 Headaches were bilateral and associated with infection.
-Initial diagnosis of sinusitis was made.
+An initial diagnosis of sinusitis was made.
 During further observation headaches have become unilateral with typical for CH associated symptoms and additionally with allodynia.
-Other causes of secondary CH like cervicogenic headaches, brain tumor and vascular malformation have been excluded.
+Other causes of secondary CH like cervicogenic headaches, brain tumors, and vascular malformation have been excluded.

 Once located, precision imaging in the form of digital x-ray or cone beam computed tomography (Cbct) is used to precisely determine which joint has misaligned and the angulation of the offending joint.